-Refraction of Light in Water Experiment (Video)
+Water Refraction Experiment (Video)

 Refraction is the bending of light as it passes from one transparent medium into another1